What's your business worth?

 Institutional Knowledge

 Experienced technicians understand your systems, customers, and territory in ways that can't be quickly replicated.
+This knowledge is especially important during due diligence when buyers assess operational continuity.

 Metrics Buyers Evaluate